omniwaifu/.github/profile/README.md

 # オムニワイフ

-projects I use for my personal assistant and tools / programs I use together.
+projects I use for my personal assistant and tools / programs I use together. heavily based on personal workflows, so not going to do any promoting, etc. - but welcome issues/prs if you see any edge cases / better ways to do things, etc.

 ## projects